hiveot/hub/runtime/README-runtime.md

 The runtime is in alpha.
 It is functional but breaking changes can be expected.

 Todo phase 1 - refactor digital twin design

-1. store digital twins as objects, why? - ok
-   * Need to store both dtwThing and thing for form support?
-     * forwarding action needs form from thing TD
-       * does it? how do agents connect / receive actions?
-   * store state, not messages
-     * why? separation of concerns;
-     * digitwin is state representation while messaging methods change.
-   * keep related data together (tds, events, props, actions)
-     * ease of caching; tds, events and props are often used together

-2. Are events stored in the digital twin?
-How many?  => 1 Yes, they are a reflection of the last known thing that happened.
-   A: store latest event only.
-This is not a history store.
-   B: store recent history, to support 'catch up' of reconnected consumers. (eg outbox)
-    * events are consumer facing, who can query the history store
-    * protocol specific capabilities can be handled in the protocol binding

-3. How to implement the safe-action flow and track progress?
+3. How to implement the safe-action (stateless) flow and track progress?
    Safe actions are stateless and return output based on the provided input.
    Multiple safe actions can be in progress concurrently.
-   They are marked in the action affordance with the 'safe' flag.
+   They are marked in the action affordance with the 'safe' flag?
+   * 'safe' actions are not stored in the digitwin history?
    * The digitwin runtime forwards requests immediately to the Exposed Thing, and returns the output in the same request.
 Eg, rpc style.
    * Actions progress is not tracked.
 They are done on return.
    * A rate limit can be applied by middleware.